 - Minrathous Shadows by Sheryl Chee

 As you can see, there is a lot of stuff happening in Tevinter.
 Can’t wait to be in the middle of it all!

-Antivan Crows are an elite organization of spies, thieves and assassins that operate around the entirety of Thedas.
-The representatives of this group have made their appearance in basically every instalment of the Dragon Age franchise starting with Origins.
+Antivan Crows are an elite organization of spies, thieves, and assassins that operate around the entirety of Thedas.
+The representatives of this group have made their appearance in basically every installment of the Dragon Age franchise starting with Origins.

 The Tevinter Nights book offers a few short stories centered around the Crows.
 We learn that the Qunari’s attention did not go over Antiva.
 The number of Talons, the leaders of the organization, has been drastically cut as a result.

 The Crows are now looking for new members as the country begins preparations for war.

 Additionally, there is a short story published by Bioware for the DA Day 2020 that features the characters already introduced in Tevinter Nights.